-- Approval of the nursing faculty is required for re-entry into the nursing sequence - A 2.5 or higher cumulative grade point average - Students seeking readmission into the program must inform the director of nursing in writing at least three months before the term in which they wish to reenter.
-The letter should identify the reason(s) for failure to progress in the nursing program, the reason(s) the applicant would like to be readmitted and the circumstances that have changed to indicate successful completion of the program.
+- Approval of the nursing faculty is required for re-entry into the nursing sequence - A 2.5 or higher cumulative grade point average - Students seeking readmission into the program must inform the director of nursing in writing at least three months before the term in which they wish to re-

-- A student who makes a D, F or W in either the generic LPN bridge or paramedic bridge nursing sequence will be considered for readmission within that nursing sequence one time only.
+- enter.
+The letter should identify the reason(s) for failure to progress in the nursing program, the reason(s) the applicant would like to be readmitted and the circumstances that have changed to indicate successful completion of the program. - A student who makes a D, F or W in either the generic, LPN bridge or paramedic bridge nursing sequence will be considered for readmission within that nursing sequence one time only.
 The generic nursing sequence is defined as NURS 1101, NURS 1102, NURS 2204 and NURS 2205.
 The LPN bridge sequence is defined as NURS 1103, NURS, 2204 and NURS 2205.
-The paramedic bridge sequence is defined as NURS 1104, NURS 2204 and NURS 2205. - A student who has been dismissed from the college for any reason will not be considered for readmission into the nursing program - All nursing courses must be completed within a four-year period - LPN-RN and paramedic-RN students only: unsatisfactory completion of NURS 1103 or NURS 1104 (D, F or W) will prevent re-entry into NURS 1103 and NURS 1104.
-A student may apply for admission to the nursing sequence beginning with NURS 1101.
+The paramedic bridge sequence is defined as NURS 1104, NURS 2204 and NURS 2205. - LPN-RN and paramedic-RN students only: unsatisfactory completion of NURS 1103 or NURS 1104 (D, F or W) will prevent re-entry into NURS 1103 and NURS 1104.
+A student may apply for admission to the generic nursing sequence beginning with NURS 1101. - A student who has been dismissed from the college for any reason will not be considered for readmission into the nursing program - All nursing courses must be completed within a four-year period